DivinoAG/ForumRankBot/tasks/prd-discord-forum-bot.md

 *   The bot should respect Discord's message size limits.
 If the report exceeds the standard message length, it should be sent as an embedded message.

 ## 7. Technical Considerations
-*   The bot will be developed using JavaScript.
+*   The bot will be developed using Node.js and the `discord.js` library.
-*   The bot will be deployed to a free plan on Vercel.
+*   Deployment will be handled by a hosting service that supports Node.js applications (e.g., Railway, Render, Heroku).
-*   The bot will need appropriate Discord API permissions to read channel messages, threads, and reactions.
+*   The bot will need appropriate Discord API permissions to read channel messages, threads, and reactions, as well as `Manage Channels` to check for moderator permissions.
 *   The bot is expected to process around 80 threads initially, with an anticipated growth of 5-10 new threads per month.
-This should be considered for performance on the Vercel free tier.

 ## 8. Success Metrics
-*   Successful deployment and operation on Vercel.
+*   Successful deployment and operation on a Node.js hosting service.
-*   Moderators are able to successfully use the `/top-posts` command to generate reports.
+*   Moderators are able to successfully use the `/forum-rank` command to generate reports.
 *   The generated reports accurately reflect the reaction counts and thread information.